Lycoris52/RustMangaReader/Readme.md

 * **Smart Scaling**: Includes multiple resampling algorithms from Nearest Neighbor to Lanczos3 to make every scan look its best on your monitor.
 * **Tailored Reading**: Supports Single Page, Double Page (Left-to-Right), and Double Page (Right-to-Left) modes, including a "Cover + Spreads" shift toggle (Odd/Even page).

+### 🎁 Free & Open Feedback

+MangaReader is a completely free application! \
+I want to make it the best it can be for the community.
+If you encounter any bugs, have performance issues, or want to request a new feature, please feel free to contact me!
+You can reach out by:

+* Opening an Issue here on GitHub.
+* Contact me via [Huggingface](https://huggingface.co/Lycoris53) msg

 ### 📂 Supported Formats

 RustMangaReader handles both compressed archives and raw file structures seamlessly.